 “I don’t want to spend too much on them, but I want good quality.”

-Hopefully by taking a few minutes of your time I can give you a bit of background on the important aspects you should definitely consider before buying, along with some affordable options to help you make the best decision before you get started in your training!
+Hopefully, by taking a few minutes of your time I can give you a bit of background on the important aspects you should definitely consider before buying, along with some affordable options to help you make the best decision before you get started in your training!

 What boxing glove size should I get?

 Now before showing you my glove sizes below, please consider that boxing gloves can come in all different shapes and styles depending on the brand, which can fit your hands differently.
 I like to compare this to your feet when trying on new shoes.
-You might try a pair of size 10s, but the shoe shape and style just doesn’t feel right for your own feet.
+You might try a pair of size 10s, but the shoe shape and style just don’t feel right for your own feet.
 It’s the exact same for your hands.

 What features are important?